JayjeetAtGithub/skyhook-perf-experiments/README.md

 ./deployment_scripts/skyhook.sh 1 4
 ```

 2. Populate data by running [populate.sh](./deployment_scripts/populate.sh) like this.
 Refer to the stripe sizes for different sized files written at the end of the script.
+For example, to write 460 64MB files,
 ```
+mkdir -p /mnt/cephfs/dataset
-./populate.sh /users/noobjc/4MB.parquet dataset/4MB.parquet 0 200 4194304
+./populate.sh /users/noobjc/4MB.parquet /mnt/cephfs/dataset/4MB.parquet 0 460 67108864
 ```

 3. Compile [bench.cc](./benchmark_scripts/bench.cc) and run it like this.